awsdocs/amazon-emr-release-guide/doc_source/emr-spark-s3select.md

-# Using S3 Select with Spark to improve query performance<a name="emr-spark-s3select"></a>
+# Use S3 Select with Spark to improve query performance<a name="emr-spark-s3select"></a>

 With Amazon EMR release version 5\.17\.0 and later, you can use [S3 Select](https://aws.amazon.com/blogs/aws/s3-glacier-select/) with Spark on Amazon EMR\.
 S3 Select allows applications to retrieve only a subset of data from an object\.
 For Amazon EMR, the computational work of filtering large data sets for processing is "pushed down" from the cluster to Amazon S3, which can improve performance in some applications and reduces the amount of data transferred between Amazon EMR and Amazon S3\.

 S3 Select is supported with CSV and JSON files using `s3selectCSV` and `s3selectJSON` values to specify the data format\.
-For more information and examples, see [Specifying S3 Select in your code](#emr-spark-s3select-specify)\.
+For more information and examples, see [Specify S3 Select in your code](#emr-spark-s3select-specify)\.

 ## Is S3 Select right for my application?<a name="emr-spark-s3select-apps"></a>